-Newman University ("the University") is a registered data controller, for the data protection regulations.
-It is assumed that all staff have an awareness of the importance of data protection and the consequences of the loss of University owned personal data, as GDPR / data protection training is mandatory.
+Newman University ("the University") is a data controller, for the General Data Protection Regulation (GDPR), 2018.
+It is assumed that all staff have an awareness of the GDPR and the consequences of the loss of University owned personal data, as GDPR training is mandatory.